Hello and thank you for stopping by.

 Most things I have learnt about successfully controlling BG numbers has been through blogs and forums.
 So it is now my turn to pay it forward.

 Being a scientist, I must say my approach to glucose control has been a little scientific and can be a little obsessive.
 In the process though, I have learnt a lot about what works and what does not work in my case when it comes to pump therapy.
-So please forgive me if my posts are a little long-winded or too sci-ency.

 Why the name “ButDoISay”